 \end{definition} Note that $V_g g \in M^1(\R^2)$ if $g \in M^1(\R)$ \cite[Cor.~5.5]{Jak18}.
 Hence, Feichtinger's algebra is a convenient setting for us, as it contains $h_n$.
 Therefore, all manipulations in the sequel are justified and we do not run into any convergence issues (all series converge unconditionally).

 The following result was first shown by Janssen \cite{Jan98} for rectangular lattices and for general lattices by Feichtinger and Luef \cite{FeiLue06}.
-We also refer to the work of Gröchenig and Koppensteiner \cite{GroKop19}, where all technical details are clarified. \begin{proposition}[Fundamental Identity of Gabor Analysis] Assume we have functions $f_1, f_2, g_1, g_2 \in M^1(\R)$, then the following identity holds
+We also refer to the work of Gröchenig and Koppensteiner \cite{GroKop19}, where all technical details are clarified. \begin{proposition}[Fundamental identity of Gabor analysis] Assume we have functions $f_1, f_2, g_1, g_2 \in M^1(\R)$.
+Then

 \end{proposition} The proof uses symplectic Poisson summation \eqref{eq:PSF} and the orthogonality relations